Rank Metric Decoder Architectures for Random Linear Network Coding with Error Control: Computational Complexity Reduction

-which also avoids finite field divisions or inversions.
-Thus using normal basis representation also reduces the complexity of Gabidulin's algorithm.

-In addition to reduce complexities of finite field arithmetic operations, normal basis representation leads to reduced complexities in the decoding of Gabidulin and KK codes for several reasons.
+In addition to lower complexities of finite field arithmetic operations, normal basis representation leads to reduced complexities in the decoding of Gabidulin and KK codes for several reasons.
 First, it was shown that using normal basis can facilitate the computation of symbolic product \cite{Gadouleau08a}.
 Second, it was also suggested~\cite{Gadouleau08a} that solving \eqref{eqn:location} can be trivial using normal basis.
-When a normal basis is used as $h_i$'s and also used for representation, the matrix $\bm{h}$, whose rows are vector representations of $h_i$'s with respect to the basis $h_i$'s, becomes an identity matrix with additional all-zero columns.
+If $(h_0,h_1,\dotsc,h_{m-1})$ is a normal basis, the matrix $\bm{h}$, whose rows are vector representations of $h_i$'s with respect to the basis $h_i$'s, becomes an identity matrix with additional all-zero columns.
 Hence solving \eqref{eqn:location} requires no computation.
 These two complexity reductions were also observed in~\cite{Kschischang09}.
-Third, if a normal basis of $\mathbb{F}_{2^m}$ is used as $h_i$'s and $n=m$, the parity check matrix $\bm{H}$ in (\ref{eqn:check}) becomes a cyclic matrix.
-Thus syndrome computation becomes part of a cyclic convolution of $(h_0,h_1,\dotsc,h_{m-1})$ and $\bm{r}$, for which fast algorithms are available~\cite{Winograd77,Wagh83}.
+Third, if a normal basis of $\mathbb{F}_{2^m}$ is used as $h_i$'s and $n=m$, the parity check matrix $\bm{H}$ in \eqref{eqn:check} becomes a cyclic matrix.
+Thus syndrome computation becomes part of a cyclic convolution of $(h_0,h_1,\dotsc,h_{m-1})$ and $\bm{r}$, for which fast algorithms are available~ (see, for example, \cite{Wagh83}).
 Using fast cyclic convolution algorithms are favorable when $m$ is large.